 Colic refers to the symptoms of any sort of abdominal pain in the horse.
 It is not always serious and it is not always associated with the intestines.
 It can also be caused by pain from other abdominal organs.
 The horse will be reluctant to move and will often show signs such as pawing with its front legs, kicking up with its back legs, turning to look at its flanks, lying down, rolling, and sweating.
 Other things can look like colic, the most common being laminitis.

-Most colic is not serious or life threatening and will settle of its own accord or can be easily treated.
-However some cases are caused by something more serious and will need urgent veterinary attention.
-In these cases the longer it goes on the more serious it becomes.
-Colic should be treated as an emergency.
-Please telephone the practice for advice if you are at all uncertain.
+Most colic is not serious or life threatening and can be easily treated.
+However, some cases are caused by something more serious and will need urgent veterinary attention.
+In these cases, the longer it goes on the more serious it becomes.

-Distension may also develop when a great deal of gas is produced in the intestines.
-This may be due to inactivity but is most often caused by rapidly fermenting food such as a flush of new grass or an oversized hard feed.
+- Distension may also develop when a large amount of gas is produced in the intestines.
+This may be due to inactivity but is most often caused by rapidly fermenting food such new grass or oversized hard feed.

-The most serious forms of colic are caused by twisting or unusual positioning of the intestine.
-The blood supply can then be cut off and the affected piece of intestine will die off rapidly.
-Urgent surgery is needed to achieve a successful outcome and this will depend on how quickly the problem is recognised and treated.
+- Twisting or unusual positioning of the intestine.
+This can cause the most serious forms of colic, causing the blood supply to be cut off and leading to the affecting piece of intestine dying off rapidly.
+Urgent surgery will be needed, and positive outcomes depend on how quickly the problem is treated.

-If colic occurs try to make sure the horse is not in a place where it will injure itself if it rolls.
-A soft open area will be best if the horse is determined to roll.
-A thrashing colicky horse can be dangerous, so do be careful for your own safety.
+- If colic occurs, try to make sure your horse is not in a place where it could injure itself if it rolls.
+If the horse is determined to roll, a soft open area is best.
+A horse in this condition can very dangerous, so please take extra care.
 Remove all feed.